kristopolous/BOOTSTRA.386/CONTRIBUTING.md

   * Foreground colors can be any of the EGA 16 - background can only be the first 8.
   * Things like shadows, darken, lighten, border-radius, underline, italics, bold - none of this is allowed - it has to have been able to have been generated in a generic ANSI terminal - think IBM AT era.

-## Coding standards: HTML
+## HTML guidelines

-- Whatever kind of whitespace you want
-- Whatever kind of quotes you want
-- It can be indented like the IOCCC for all I care.
-- Use tags and elements appropriate for an HTML5 doctype (e.g., self-closing tags) or don't ... the browser will figure it out - really.
+( * attractive intentional dust * )

-## Coding standards: JS
+## JS guidelines

-Bootstrap sez:
-- No semicolons
-- Comma first
-- 2 spaces (no tabs)
-- strict mode
-- "Attractive"

-I say:
 ### semicolons
-Ok, look, use semi-colons, or don't - in fact, you can pad everything with semicolons for all I care.
+use semi-colons, or don't - in fact, you can pad everything with semicolons.
 I mean, if the browser takes it, then that's really fine by me.
 Want to submit code like this?

       ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;